buildo/book/book/frontend/tutorial/step_4.md

 Most web applications need to frequently synchronize data with a server using HTTP calls.

 To manage these calls in a simple and consistent manner, we created [Avenger](https://github.com/buildo/avenger).
 It's a powerful data-fetching library supporting batching, caching, data dependencies and much more.
-Refer to the [Avenger book](https://buildo.gitbooks.io/avenger/content/) for more details.

 The basic units of Avenger are *Queries* and *Commands*, following [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation#Command_Query_Responsibility_Segregation) principles.
 We will start by creating a *Query* and we will explore *Commands* in Step 5.